AN ANESTHESIA MALPRACTICE ATTORNEY CAN FIGHT FOR YOU

 The strengths of medication used in medical treatments range from numbing pain in a particular body part to creating a medically induced unconsciousness.
 The type of anesthesia used can vary greatly depending on the type of procedure being performed.
 Simple, outpatient procedures may only require a local anesthetic, while lengthier and more invasive procedures may require general anesthesia.
 The most common types of anesthesia include:

-- Local Anesthesia: This type of anesthesia numbs a small area of the body, such as a tooth and gums during a root canal procedure.
+- This type of anesthesia numbs a small area of the body, such as a tooth and gums during a root canal procedure.
 It does not affect consciousness or memory.

-- General Anesthesia: While under general anesthesia, patients not only experience no pain, but they are temporarily unconscious.
+- While under general anesthesia, patients not only experience no pain, but they are temporarily unconscious.
 As a result, patients have no memory of the procedure.

 Anesthesia can be very safe if those administering it follow all safety protocols and properly monitor the patient during and after the procedure.
 However, some medical professionals are negligent in their duties and patients are the one to suffer.

 Injuries Resulting from Anesthesia Errors

 When a doctor, nurse, or anesthesiologist is negligent when administering anesthesia or monitoring a patient, serious, life-threatening injuries can occur.
 Brain injuries are one of the most common, as they can result from asphyxia, or lack of oxygen.
 Asphyxia can lead to an aneurysm, stroke, memory loss, and other serious complications.

 These grave errors can also result in a patient suffering a heart attack or spinal cord injury.
 An injury to the spinal cord can cause permanent paralysis of large portions of the body.
 In severe cases, patients may go into a coma, which can result in death if appropriate actions are not taken promptly.